Buddypas/GISProject/README.md

 ## UPDATE

-The app is deployed and can be visited by clicking the following link:
+The app is not working at the moment due to a Heroku issue which I don't have the time to solve right now.